What May Feel Different

 How Denise Helps American Buyers

-Denise Corona-Guerrero relocated to Málaga herself, so she understands what it feels like to arrive from somewhere else and figure things out from scratch.
+Denise Guerrero relocated to Málaga herself, so she understands what it feels like to arrive from somewhere else and figure things out from scratch.
 She works with American buyers at every stage.

 Clarifying priorities.
 In your first conversation, Denise helps you sort through what you know and what you're still uncertain about — neighborhoods, budget, timeline, whether this is a full move or a second home.
 No agenda, just a clear picture of where you stand.